What is Business Email Compromise and how can you prevent it?

 Unlike traditional malware-based attacks, BEC schemes exploit human psychology rather than technical vulnerabilities.
 Attackers meticulously study organizational hierarchies, communication patterns, and business processes to craft convincing impersonation attempts that bypass conventional security controls.

-• Contain no malicious attachments or URLs, so BEC emails appear legitimate and don't trigger traditional security filters
+• Contain no malicious attachments or links, so they look legitimate and pass conventional filters

-• Exploit trust relationships by impersonating executives, vendors, or trusted partners
+• Exploit trust by impersonating executives, vendors, or partners someone already knows

-• Target high-value transactions like wire transfers, invoice payments, and sensitive data requests
+• Target high-value moments like wire transfers, invoice payments, and data requests

 The current BEC threat landscape